Scope of Practice

 Overseas-qualified pharmacists prescribers wishing to register in New Zealand should contact us via email@example.com

 The Return to Practice process applies to New Zealand-qualified pharmacist prescribers returning to practise after time away from their prescribing practise environment.
 It also applies to pharmacists who have qualified as prescribers, but who did not immediately register or begin practising in the prescriber scope of practice.
-For further information, please contact the Manager Compliance, Registration and Standards.

 The Licensing Authority, Medicines Control has sole jurisdiction to consent or not consent prescriber interest in a pharmacy under section 42C of the Medicines Act 1981.
 Under the provisions of section 42C authorised prescribers are able to have an interest in a pharmacy with the consent of the Licensing Authority.